Bira/octopus-carnival/_drafts/wir-mm2-4e-ant-giant.md

 as weapons.

-That bit about "stripping the landscape bare" makes me think giant ants combine the traits of both fire and leafcutter ants.
+That bit about "stripping the landscape bare" makes me think giant ants combine the traits of both army and leafcutter ants.
 So they'd both hunt other animals directly and cut up the vegetation to serve as bedding for their vast underground fungus farms.
 If that's the case you do _not_ want a giant anthill anywhere near your territory.